pbstrein/docs/content/docs/reference/pkg/gcp/organizations/project.md

             <td class="align-top">{{% md %}}
  (Optional)
 The alphanumeric ID of the billing account this project belongs to.
-The user or service account performing this operation with this provider must have Billing Account Administrator privileges (`roles/billing.admin`) in the organization.
+The user or service account performing this operation with the provider must have Billing Account Administrator privileges (`roles/billing.admin`) in the organization.
 See [Google Cloud Billing API Access Control](https://cloud.google.com/billing/v1/how-tos/access-control) for more details.